PushpakVootla21/movie-analytics-adf-project/README.md

 7. **Group Analysis:**
    For each **genre-year** group, calculate:
    - Average Rotten Tomatoes rating
-   - Highest and lowest rated movie
+   - Highest and lowest Rotten Tomatoes rating
    - Number of movies in the group

 8. **Data Validation:**